What differentiates Japanese culture from the West?

 We must acknowledge and appreciate our soul to live a life of ikigai.
 When I look at the Venn Diagram, it's very much coming from the mind.
 The mind loves to try to make sense of the world.
 That's what it does and that's exactly what it's supposed to do.
 But the soul is something that is more of an inner knowing.
 If we want to really live a life worth living, we have to come to understand our should, which is really at the core of who we are. - Saori Okada

-Saori shares that kokoro means heart, but it also has an added element of the spirit/soul, and she thinks that people should acknowledge and appreciate their soul to live a life of ikigai.
-The Ikigai Venn Diagram is very much coming from the mind, and Saori thinks that if people really want to live a life worth living, they have to fully understand their soul, which is the core of who they are – the soul is something of an inner knowing.
+Kokoro means heart, but it also has an added element of the spirit/soul, and Saori thinks that people should acknowledge and appreciate their soul to live a life of ikigai.
+The Ikigai Venn Diagram is very much coming from the mind, and if people really want to live a life worth living, they have to fully understand their soul, which is the core of who they are – the soul is something of an inner knowing.

-Nick states that when people go out in nature, they have this opportunity to contemplate life: they’ll see flowers that would maybe disappear a couple of months later; and when people see nature in play, they’ll begin to understand it’s changing aspects and that it is fleeting, similar to the concept of wabi-sabi.
+When people go out in nature, they have this opportunity to contemplate life.
+When people see nature in play, they’ll begin to understand it’s changing aspects and that it is fleeting, similar to the concept of wabi-sabi.
 So people must spend more time in nature by themselves away from their devices.

 Until the Death of MeAs mentioned, Saori suffered from an eating disorder, so she was able to come up with the book, Until the Death of Me: A 15-year Eating Disorder Recovery Journey.
-She shares that her book aims to help people struggling with the same illness; to make them feel that they’re not alone and that her journey could inspire them and give them some hope.
+Her book aims to help people struggling with the same illness; to make them feel that they’re not alone and that her journey could inspire them and give them some hope.

-Saori shares that after getting an education on coaching, she became aware that a lot of coaches talk about the idea of toxic positivity: they would talk about how everything’s great, and people can quickly achieve their goals.
+After getting an education on coaching, Saori became aware that a lot of coaches talk about the idea of toxic positivity: they would talk about how everything’s great, and people can quickly achieve their goals.
 Whereas in Japan, people believe that suffering is part of life’s journey and that it takes time before one can truly achieve his/her goals.

 On being Japanese